Hong Kong police arrest scores of protesters on China National Day | DW | 01.10.2020

 Hong Kong news outlet HK01 reported that some protesters were handcuffed by police and taken away by coach.

 Many protests were disbanded by police before they could form a group to start the march, according to DW's Hong Kong correspondent Phoebe Kong.
-Police stopped and searched people and several were deterred from taking to the streets.
+Police stopped and searched people massively, and many were deterred from taking the streets.

-"Even some peaceful protesters were immediately warned by police that they would be found in violation of the national security law," Kong said.
+"Even some peaceful protests were immediately warned by police that they would be found in violation of the national security law," Keong said.
 "It is very difficult for people to initiate any kind of opposition on the ground."

 Earlier Thursday, Hong Kong police reminded residents that violating the Public Order Ordinance carried a maximum penalty of five years' imprisonment, while rioting carries a penalty of up to 10 years.